aleprivuse/Linux-Basics/Basics/README.md

 ## What are we gonna learn

-here you are gonna learn the bacics of linux and learning his commands.
+here you are gonna learn the basics of linux and learning his commands.

 this are the concept you are gonna learn :